-B. Venture Grants.
+A. Venture Grants.
 The Venture Grant Committee awards funds for research projects under the guidance of a professor.
 Funds may also be granted to permit students and faculty to attend scientific meetings and conferences.
 Application forms and further information are available in the Dean's office.

 D. Research Assistants.
 Faculty members may have research grants to hire students to assist in specific research projects.
 See individual faculty for further information.

-E. The Mary Ella Gilmore Magnusson and Prof. Ralph Gilmore Family Fund.
-The earnings from this fund are used to provide summer stipends for Colorado College students to engage in independent research in natural sciences during their undergraduate years.
+E. Mary Ella Gilmore Magnusson and Prof. Ralph Gilmore Family Fund.
+The earnings from this fund are used to provide summer stipends for Colorado College students to engage in research in natural sciences during their undergraduate years.
 The research may occur in conjunction with a CC faculty member on campus or in the field.
 The stipend may be used for research expenses, including but not limited to supplies, chemicals, transportation costs, etc. Contact the professor with whom you would like to work.

 Please note that reimbursements for students doing independent or class research has been approved at 10 cents per mile after the first 100 miles per block.
 No reimbursement will be given for anything under 100 miles.